AutoMQ/automq/README.md

 ## What is AutoMQ for Apache Kafka
 AutoMQ for Apache Kafka is redesigned based on cloud infrastructure, and users benefit from
-**elastic computing resources** and nearly **unlimited cheap storage** resources in the cloud.
-It is developed based on Apache Kafka and use LogSegment as a code aspect to replace Kafka's local storage with a cloud-native stream storage called [Elastic Stream](https://github.com/AutoMQ/elastic-stream).
+**elastic computing resources** and nearly **unlimited cheap storage** in the cloud.
+It is developed based on Apache Kafka and replace Kafka's local storage with  [Elastic Stream](https://github.com/AutoMQ/elastic-stream).
 This design allows Kafka Brokers to become stateless and could scale up/down in seconds.
-Due to the small code aspect, it can reuse almost all the upper-level code in Kafka, providing **100% functional compatibility**.
+And by making targeted modifications at the LogSegment level and extensively reusing upper-level code, it guarantees **100% functional compatibility**.

+Compared to Apache Kafka, AutoMQ for Apache Kafka offers the following advantages:

+1. Enhanced Scalability: It leverages cloud-native infrastructure and stateless Kafka Brokers, enabling seamless scaling to meet varying workloads.
+This elasticity allows for efficient resource allocation and ensures optimal performance even during peak periods.

+2. Cost Efficiency: By utilizing object storage(S3), it could save storage cost up to 70%; By leveraging serverless architecture and dynamically scaling based on workload, it can achieve significant cost savings of up to 80% in compute expenses.

+3. Simplified Management: It automatically balances the distribution of partitions across brokers in seconds.
+This streamlines operations, reduces administrative overhead, and allows IT teams to focus on higher-value tasks.

 ## Quick Start
 ### Build